 Not to mention the whole fuss with generating targeted traffic and customer retention.
 Should you invest more in SEO, PPC, email, and social, or work on your conversion rate to gain and retain customers?

 With so many options to choose from, it’s not easy to choose wisely.
-The most common, and frequently most complicated, problems come with changes in the front-end of the website.
+The most common, and frequently most complicated, ecommerce challenges come with changes in the front-end of the website.
 Often, you don’t even stand a chance to check how front-end changes affect your conversion rate, and at the same time, the revenue of whole ecommerce.
 Of course, A/B tests are helpful.
 But let’s be honest: during a redesign, which one of us takes the time to conduct a massive A/B test of the whole new layout?

 It’s like with blind-guessing.